Soviet citizenship law: Early situation on citizenship

 After the Russian Revolution, between 1917 and 1923, citizenship questions were subject to the control of various bodies in the "numerous independent and semi-independent republics and regions."

-Earlier leaders did not focus on citizenship law, because they believed that an ongoing worldwide Communist revolution would eventually join all person on the world into one larger Communist citizenship.
+Earlier leaders did not focus on citizenship law, because they believed that an ongoing worldwide Communist revolution would eventually join all persons on the world into one larger Communist citizenship.

 The 1918 constitution of the Russian SFSR did not draw a clear distinction between citizens and non-citizens, instead simply extending rights of Russian citizens to non-citizens within the Russian Republic.

 While residents of the Russian Empire were initially welcomed by the government to return, after the Russian Civil War, the Bolshevik party leadership engaged in mass denaturalization of Russians who had left.

 The 1923 USSR constitution established a single uniform USSR citizenship for all citizens of the SSRs.

 It was not until October 29, 1924 that the first comprehensive citizenship laws or regulations came into effect in the USSR, making it difficult to determine citizenship status until then.

 The first comprehensive Soviet law on citizenship, in 1924, established USSR citizenship, status of foreigners, citizenship at birth, citizenship effect on children of their parents, and naturalization.
 A 1930 revision modified a few details.
 It also greatly expanded the power to denaturalize citizens.